Military deployment: Deployment concerns with health and mental issues

-Post-traumatic stress disorder has many symptoms such as anxiety, avoidance, depressive moods, and physical health issues.
-Many active members would gain PTSD when they experienced combat events such as witnessing destruction (homes/villages being destroyed), fire attacks (artillery rocker fire, small arms fire), seeing human remains, and being ambushed.
+PTSD has many symptoms such as anxiety, avoidance, depressive moods, and physical health issues.
+Many active members would gain PTSD when they experienced combat events, such as witnessing destruction (homes/villages being destroyed), fire attacks (artillery rocker fire, small arms fire), seeing human remains, and being ambushed.
 Active-duty members also recall disturbing memories and images that cause physical reactions (such as heart palpitations and trouble breathing) when they are reminded of a straining experience.
 These traumatizing combat events cause the deployed to have PTSD symptoms along with worsened deployment attitudes and sleep.